compsocialscience/summer-institute/_videos/introduction-to-computational-social-science.md

 ---
 title: Introduction to Computational Social Science
 description_seo: description for seo and card use
-content: Professor Matthew Salganik of Princeton University gives an introduction to the interdisciplinary field of computational social science, which employs digital data sources and machine learning to study human behavior
 duration: "27:18"
 keywords: key, word, list, for, seo
 programming_lang: